Sarah Holland-Batt: Career

 Holland-Batt is the author of three award-winning volumes of poetry, Aria, The Hazards and The Jaguar, and a book of essays on contemporary poetry, Fishing for Lightning: The Spark of Poetry.
 She is also the editor of two anthologies of contemporary Australian poetry, Black Inc's The Best Australian Poems 2016 and The Best Australian Poems 2017.
 Aria, Holland-Batt's first book, received the 2007 Thomas Shapcott Poetry Prize, and was subsequently published by the University of Queensland Press in 2008.
 Aria subsequently won the Anne Elder Award and the Judith Wright Prize, and was shortlisted for the Kenneth Slessor Prize for Poetry, the Judith Wright Calanthe Award and the Mary Gilmore Prize.

 The Hazards, Holland-Batt's second volume, was published in 2015, and went on to win Australia's foremost prize for poetry, the Prime Minister's Literary Awards, in 2016.
 The Hazards was also shortlisted for numerous other prestigious awards, including the Kenneth Slessor Prize for Poetry, the Judith Wright Calanthe Award, the John Bray Poetry Award at the Adelaide Festival Awards for Literature, and the Western Australian Premier's Book Awards Poetry Prize, and was named as a book of the year in The Australian, The Sydney Morning Herald, and Australian Book Review.
 Holland-Batt's third collection, The Jaguar, was published in 2022, and received the 2022 Book of the Year Award from The Australian.

 Holland-Batt is the recipient of international fellowships from Yaddo and MacDowell colonies, a Hawthornden Castle residency, and an Australia Council for the Arts Literature Residency at the B. R. Whiting Studio in Rome.
 Her poems have appeared in numerous international newspapers, periodicals and magazines, including The New Yorker and Poetry, among others, and have been widely anthologised.
 In 2016, she was awarded the two-year Sidney Myer Creative Fellowship from the Myer Foundation.

 Holland-Batt has served as a judge of the Prime Minister's Literary Awards, the Queensland Literary Awards Glendower Award, the Gwen Harwood Poetry Prize, the Arts Queensland Val Vallis Award, and the Australian Book Review's Elizabeth Jolley Short Story Prize.
 From 2014 until 2019, she was the poetry editor of Island Magazine.
 She is presently chair of Australian Book Review.

-Holland-Batt is Professor of Creative Writing & Literary Studies at the Queensland University of Technology.
+Holland-Batt is professor of creative writing and literary studies at the Queensland University of Technology.
 She is also an active critic, writing for publications including The Australian, The Monthly and Australian Book Review.
 The Australian appointed Holland-Batt in 2020 as their columnist for poetry.

+The Sydney Powerhouse Museum commissioned Holland-Batt in 2025 to write an essay about the art of scrimshaw and the Australian whaler Alfred Evans.